mlab-modules/BATDATUNIT01/README.md

-# BATDATUNIT01B - Li-ion power and Data Storage Module
+# BATDATUNIT01 - Power and Data Storage Module

-The BATDATUNIT01 is a versatile battery and data module incorporating an ATmea1284p microcontroller paired with a quintet of Li-ion batteries.
+The BATDATUNIT01 is power and data storage module incorporating an ATmea1284p microcontroller paired with a five 18650 Li-ion safely rechargable accumulator cells.
 It is a reliable power source for extended durations, making it an integral component in various detectors or measuring systems.

 ![Previw of BATDATUNIT01 PCB](/doc/img/kicad_render_BATDATUNIT01.png)